playframework/play-scala-forms-example/README.md

 # play-scala-forms-example

-This example shows form processing and form helper handling under Play 2.6.x.
+This example shows form processing and form helper handling in Play.

 ## How to run